eda-globetrotter/lamiera-per-caldaie/src/graph/graph_notes.md

 Computational space complexity: **O(|V| + |E|)**.

-The container for nodes *V* can be implemented with a dictionary \\cite[pp. 60?]{Goodrich2011}.
+The container for nodes *V* can be implemented with a dictionary \\cite[pp. 601]{Goodrich2011}.
 The container for edges *E* can be implemented with a list or dictionary (or associative array, map, symbol table, or associative container) [https://en.wikipedia.org/wiki/Associative_array], using the element as the key and edge as the value \\cite[pp. 601]{Goodrich2011}.
 Here, a dictionary is a set/collection of (key,value) pairs; or rather, it is an abstract data type (ADT) that maps keys to values.
 Dictionary implementations of the containers for *V* and *E* allow searching for specific elements to be more convenient \\cite[pp. 601]{Goodrich2011}.

 The main feature of this data structure is that a given edge allows direct access to vertices that it is incident on/upon \\cite[pp. 601]{Goodrich2011}.
 However, for a given node, it is difficult to determine which edges are incident upon it; this requires enumerating all the edges in *E*.
 This requires all other functions depending on this "function"/event to on in *O(|E|)*.
+This is because the container for storing edges is unordered \\cite[pp. 602]{Goodrich2011}.

 Note that in *C++*, class templates in the *C++ STL* refer to a group of class templates for the ordered associative containers: set, map, multiset, and multimap [https://en.wikipedia.org/wiki/Associative_containers].